kosmokato/python-4-infosec/README.md

 # python-4-infosec
-Oficial repo of my modest training 'Python 101' for infosec beginners.
+My modest training 'Python 101' for infosec beginners.

 ## What is this
 - A modest introduction to the python syntax.